MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 ### Types of add-ins for which the Readiness Report Creator collects data

 The following table lists the types of add-ins that the Readiness Report Creator collects data on.
 Add-ins for all Office applications are identified, but it doesn't include web add-ins.
-Readiness information is provided for COM add-ins that we have seen running in Office 365 ProPlus.
+Readiness information is provided for COM add-ins that we have seen running in Microsoft 365 Apps.

 |**Add-in type**|**Office applications**|**Description**|
 |:-----|:-----|:-----|